 Is There are Time Limit for Making a Claim?

-You have three years from the date of your injury to start a compensation claim for medical negligence, or three years from the date it was determined your injury was caused by negligent care.
+You have three years from the date of your injury to start a compensation claim for medical negligence.
+Alternatively, you have three years from the date when authorities cite negligent care as the cause of the injury.
 The exceptions to this statutory time limit are:

 If you were a minor at the time of your injury.
-Your parent or guardian can start a claim at any point from the date of your injury up until your 18th birthday.
+Your parent/guardian can start a claim at any point from the date of your injury until your 18th birthday.
 Once you turn 18 and are legally an adult, you have three years to begin a claim yourself.

 How Do I Make a Fatal Negligence Claim?

-The claims process for fatal negligence is slightly different to other claims, in that compensation is not requested for the victim but for those they leave behind.
-The death of a loved one at the hands of a person or organisation you trusted with their lives can be not only emotionally devastating but financially crippling.
+The claims process for fatal negligence is slightly different from other claims.
+This is because there is a compensation request for those they leave behind.
+A family member’s death due to a person or organisation you trust with their lives is devastating enough.
+It can also be financially crippling.

 What Does “No Win No Fee” Mean?

 The most common way our clients fund their claims is with a No Win No Fee* agreement.
-The benefit of this type of conditional agreement is that it reduces the financial risk associated with paying for legal representation with no guarantee of receiving compensation.
+There is a critical benefit to this type of conditional agreement.
+In short, it reduces the financial risk of paying for legal representation with no guarantee of receiving compensation.

 We will talk to you about funding options to make sure you are comfortable with any financial implications at the start of your claim.
-You may already have cover as part of your existing health, home, or trade union insurance policy, or yours could be one of the rare claims which can be covered by Legal Aid.
+You may already have insurance cover as part of your existing health, home, or trade union insurance policy.
+Alternatively, yours could be one of the rare claims which Legal Aid can cover.

 Am I eligible?